muratk3n/thirdwave/en/README.md

 ---

 More teachers.. better teachers..?
 When horse carrieges gave way to cars, 'better' or 'more' horses talk became moot.
-Tech will cause drastic change.

 ---